 Ashwagandha is a herb native to India, Africa, and the Middle East.
 It goes by several names, including Indian Winter Cherry and Indian Ginseng.

 Ashwagandha is traditionally used to boost energy and overall health.
 It not only reduces inflammation and pain, but it also reduces anxiety.
+Additionally, ashwagandha may support cognitive function by improving mental clarity, focus, and overall brain health, especially during periods of stress.

 What is Magnesium?

 Magnesium is a mineral that the human body cannot synthesize.
 Magnesium is an important mineral in nutrition because it helps regulate nerve impulses, muscle contractions, and blood glucose levels.
 It also plays a key role in helping produce energy within cells.
-Additionally, magnesium deficiencies have been linked to mood swings, insomnia, tremors, and more.
+Magnesium helps relieve physical tension by relaxing tense muscles and reducing muscle stiffness, which is especially beneficial during periods of stress or anxiety.

 Side Effects